 I see (and hear) RF mentioned a lot, what is it?

-- RF is an abbreviation for Replication Factor, sometimes also referred to as Redundancy Factor
+- RF is an abbreviation for Replication Factor for a Storage Container and also referred to as Redundancy Factor for a Nutanix Cluster

 - There are two options for the RF, 2 copies or 3 copies of data, remember Nutanix does not require hardware to protect data, so additional copies of data have to be made